 Care by Volvo

 The only car subscription service available from coast to coast is Care by Volvo.
-You can choose from five different models (three SUVs, a crossover, and a sedan):
+You can choose from five different models (three SUVs and a sedan):

-Although Care by Volvo is regarded as a nationwide program, the following states are excluded: Florida, Hawaii, Mississippi, North Carolina, North Dakota, New York, South Dakota, and Texas.
+Although Care by Volvo is regarded as a nationwide program, the following states are excluded: California, Hawaii, Mississippi, North Carolina, North Dakota, New York, and South Dakota.